 If your cat already comes running to a specific sound, use this as a stepping stone.
 Call your cat using your special phrase, make the sound they’re already attracted to, and then give them a reward when they come toward you.
 Always say your verbal cue before making the familiar sound.
 When you do it enough times, your cat will realize your call always precedes the other sound.
 Eventually, they won’t need to wait for the other sound to know what’s up.

 In the case your cat hasn’t yet learned to respond to a random sound, don’t fret.
 You’re starting the association from scratch, but it’s not hard.
-Start by sitting right next your cat.
+Start by sitting right next to your cat.
 Say their name (or whatever cue you’ve chosen) and immediately give them a reward.
 Do that a few times, and then only give the reward if your cat looks at you.
-Once they start looking to you every time you give the cue, you know you have the foundation you need for a strong association.
+Once they start looking at you every time you give the cue, you know you have the foundation you need for a strong association.

 Step 4: Reinforcement